Everything you need to know about teaching English in Austria in 2026

 We have written our own (true) review of Complaints Board, and a lot of business owners have written to us to explain that they are in the same situation – their competitors have used the website to spread false information about their products and services.

 None of our Customers have ever posted a comment on Reddit.
-The vast majority of TEFL teaches don’t – they are too busy teaching English and traveling than to be drawn into mud-slinging on one of many Reddit TEFL communities.
+The vast majority of TEFL teaches don’t – they are too busy teaching English and traveling than to be drawn into mud-slinging on one of the many Reddit TEFL communities.

 B. Our response to the false assertions